-Magazzino Italian Art Foundation and Casa Italiana Zerilli-Marimò at New York University co-present a solo exhibition and new site-specific work by Renato Leotta.
+Magazzino Italian Art Foundation and Casa Italiana Zerilli-Marimò at New York University co-presented a solo exhibition and new site-specific work by Renato Leotta.
 Following his fellowship at the American Academy in Rome, Leotta took up residence in Cold Spring and continued his research on the relationship between the built and natural environment across three locations in New York state: the Hudson Valley, shores of Long Island, and New York City.

-On May 2, 2019, Leotta premiered a new installation that responds to the grounds surrounding Magazzino Italian Art Foundation, in conjunction with a presentation of new and recent sculptures, and multimedia works on view at Casa Italiana in New York City.
+On May 2, 2019, Leotta premiered a new installation that responded to the grounds surrounding Magazzino Italian Art Foundation, in conjunction with a presentation of new and recent sculptures, and multimedia works on view at Casa Italiana in New York City.
 Renato Leotta marked the third collaboration between Casa Italiana and Magazzino and expanded on the two institutions’ mutual commitment to exhibiting the work of contemporary Italian artists in the United States.
 The opening reception took place on April 30, 2019 from 6:00 - 8:00pm at Casa Italiana.

-The two-part exhibition, Renato Leotta, featured new works that draw inspiration from the coastlines of Long Island, Sicily and Portugal, as well as the landscape of Cold Spring and the Hudson River.
-Leotta utilizes forces of nature, including gravity, the moon, the ocean and other bodies of water, as creative partners.
-Working across media, including sculpture, photography, textile and film, Leotta seeks to illuminate how the sea, sky and land are interconnected and forge new connections between real and ideal environments, that exist both physically and only in the imagination of the spectator.
+The two-part exhibition, Renato Leotta, featured new works that drew inspiration from the coastlines of Long Island, Sicily and Portugal, as well as the landscape of Cold Spring and the Hudson River.
+Leotta utilized forces of nature, including gravity, the moon, the ocean and other bodies of water, as creative partners.
+Working across media, including sculpture, photography, textile and film, Leotta sought to illuminate how the sea, sky and land are interconnected and forged new connections between real and ideal environments, that exist both physically and only in the imagination of the spectator.

 “We are thrilled to collaborate with Casa Italiana to bring this exhibition of Renato’s work to New York.
 Our institutions want to create programs that foster a meaningful connection between Italian and American cultures,” states Vittorio Calabrese, director of Magazzino Italian Art Foundation.
 “Renato’s work investigates moments of connection between land and sea.
 With poignancy, Renato unravels a common thread that sheds light on how we experience and understand our environments.”